 The great Sugar Ray Robinson had retired from boxing, had been singing and tap-dancing for three years.
-He didn’t have much success, and came back to the ring in ’55.
+He didn’t have much success, so he came back to the ring in 1955.
 He was still in shape though, said in his autobiography he would run five miles a day before a gig and then dance for five hours at night.

-In that year of 1955, Robinson goes 6-1, and takes the middleweight championship from Bobo Olson with a second-round knockout.
+In that year he goes 6-1, and in the process takes the middleweight championship from Bobo Olson with a second-round knockout.
 Thinks he should be named Fighter of the Year, but that title is given to welterweight champion Carmen Basilio.
-Sugar Ray said later this was the greatest disappointment of his career.
+Sugar Ray says later this was one of the greatest disappointments of his career.

 Basilio had started off 1955 by beating Peter Müller, thus staking his claim as the number one welterweight challenger.
-On June 10, he knocks out Tony DeMarco in the twelfth round to take the welterweight championship.
+On June 10, he knocks out Tony DeMarco in the twelfth round to take the title.
 He rematches DeMarco later that year and knocks him out again.

-Basilio recalled the circumstances leading up to the biggest fight of his career: “Well, we were in a position where he was looking for an opponent and I was looking for an opponent so we thought a Basilio-Robinson fight would be a good thing for the people.
+Basilio recalled the circumstances leading up to the biggest fight of his career: “Well, we were in a position where he was looking for an opponent and I was looking for an opponent so we thought a Robinson vs Basilio fight would be a good thing for the people.
 So that’s what happened.
 They were big world championship fights and I moved up from welterweight into middleweight, to the upper class.
 One of my great thrills was that I fought him in Yankee Stadium.”